OpenTechSchool/www.opentechschool.org/handbooks/workshops/starting-a-workshop.md

 # Starting to organize

-Even if you already have a pretty clear idea of what you want to do and may even have some learning material ready, we strongly believe that more people working together yield better results.
+Even if you already have a pretty clear idea of what you want to do and may even have some learning materials ready, we strongly believe that more people working together yield better results.
 In any case, you want to have some other people helping you coach, so the next things OTS is going to do are:

  * Create a mailing list for this topic.
 Inquire with team.tech@ for that.
  * Promote that mailinglist via our social media channels, existing lists (global.discuss@), user groups and communities.